WoNoMute/wonomute.github.io/_interviews/miranda-moen.md

 I think someone who is always been there as a role model is the artist [Björk]( https://bjork.com).
 My mother is a big fan of hers as well, so I was listening to her music from an early age.
 Björk is important to me both as an innovative, experimental pop artist and producer, a political-environmental activist, and in that she uses her voice and power to stand up for other women.
 And I soon got to realize when I started to work within the music industry in Berlin, that it basically involves some powerful women with radiant strength.
 Their strength was empowering and inspiring to me as well.

 {% include image.html
-max-width="750px" file="/assets/interviews/miranda-moen-talk.jpg" alt="Miranda Moen during her talk in the WoNoMute Seminar Series." caption="Miranda Moen during her talk in the WoNoMute Seminar Series." %}
+max-width="100%" file="/assets/interviews/miranda-moen-talk.jpg" alt="Miranda Moen during her talk in the WoNoMute Seminar Series.
+Photo by Anna Xambó." caption="Miranda Moen during her talk in the WoNoMute Seminar Series.
+Photo by Anna Xambó." %}

 ## Could you introduce more closely your piece of work/research?